Gordian adjacency for torus knots: Unknotting on the torus and proof of Theorem

 \section{Unknotting on the torus and proof of Theorem~\ref{thm:T(n,m)<T(a,b)ifn<am<b}}

 Knots in $\R^3$ can be studied via knot diagrams on $\R^2$ up to Reidemeister equivalence.
-Similarly, for a surface $F$, knots in $F\times \R$ can be studied via knot diagrams on $F$.
+Similarly, for a surface $F$ knots in $F\times \R$ can be studied via knot diagrams on $F$.

-In a knot diagram on $\R^2$ with $n$ crossings one needs to change at most $\lfloor\frac{n}{2}\rfloor$ of the crossings to get the unknot.
-This is easily proved geometrically by drawing a knot in $\R^3$ that projects to the curve on $\R^2$ given by the diagram and that descends (or ascends) monotonically except over one point in the diagram, see Figure ~\ref{fig:unknottingintheplane}, and remarking that such a knot is the unknot.
+In a knot diagram on $\R^2$ with $n$ crossings one needs to change at most $\lfloor\frac{n-1}{2}\rfloor$ of the crossings to get the unknot.
+This is easily proved geometrically by drawing a knot in $\R^3$ that projects to the curve on $\R^2$ given by the diagram and that descends (or ascends) monotonically except over one point in the diagram, see Figure~\ref{fig:unknottingintheplane},

+and remarking that such a knot is the unknot.
 To prove Theorem~\ref{thm:T(n,m)<T(a,b)ifn<am<b}, which is a statement entirely about knots in $\R^3$, one is surprisingly led to ask whether a similar fact holds for knots in $S^1\times S^1\times \R$.
 We provide such a result, which we then use to prove Theorem~\ref{thm:T(n,m)<T(a,b)ifn<am<b}.

+Let $F$ be a surface.
+In what follows a closed smooth curve $c\colon[0,1]\to F$ is called \emph{presimple} if its lift $\tilde{c}\colon \R\to\tilde{F}$ to the universal cover $\tilde{F}$ of $F$ is injective and if $c$ is homotopic to a simple closed curve.
+A knot in $F\times\R$ that is isotopic to a knot that projects to a simple closed curve on $F$ is called \emph{unknotted}. \begin{Remark} There is at most one unknot (up to isotopy) in every homotopy class of closed curves in $F\times\R$.
+This follows from the fact that homotopic simple closed curves in surfaces are isotopic, see Epstein \cite{Epstein_66_curves}.

+In the case of the torus we can be more precise.
+A homotopy class of closed curves in $S^1\times S^1\times\R$ contains an unknot, which is unique up to isotopy, if and only if (via the usual identification of $\pi_1(S^1\times S^1)\cong \pi_1(S^1\times S^1\times \R)$ with $\Z^2$) the corresponding element in $\Z^2$ has coprime entries or is $(0,0)$.
+This is a reformulation of the classification of simple closed curves in $S^1\times S^1$, written, for example, in Rolfsen's textbook\ \cite{rolfsen_knotsandlinks}.\end{Remark} \begin{lemma} For every presimple curve $c$ in $S^1\times S^1$ there is a knot $O$ in $S^1\times S^1\times\R$ that projects to $c$ on $S^1\times S^1$ and that is unknotted. \end{lemma} \begin{Remark} In terms of knot diagrams Lemma~\ref{lemma:entknotendurchwechselnderhaelftederKreuzungen} means that if a knot $K$ in $S^1\times S^1\times \R$ projects to a presimple diagram with $n$ crossings on $S^1\times S^1$, then one can get the diagram of the unknot by changing at most $\lfloor\frac{n}{2}\rfloor$ of the $n$ crossings.